dennis8844/n-Back-Hack/Readme.md

     - In the computer algo, a simple hash of a file will more than suffice
 1. A queue would work best for the store of n-Back data as progressed through the input array.
 However a LIFO change at every new item and remembering the order is more taxing on the mind, so a simple dict-like approach and a to_check index works much better in my opinion, you'll see that in the code.

-## Mental Obscure Image Naming
+## Obscure Image Naming

 Obscure images are images that cannot be easily and uniquely defined by what's in them.
 It takes a little mnemonic connections to name the image.
 Bacically, come up with the first word or combination of words that come to mind, that's it.
-An example would be "sinking sun", "wandering coast", "marble gallery", etc. There is no right or wrong, don't think at all, blurt it our.
+An example would be "sinking sun", "wandering coast", "marble gallery", etc. There is no right or wrong, don't think at all, blurt it out and stay consistent.
 The more you think the more likely you won't think the same the next time you see the image.
 You can rename the next time you see it if you wish.

 ## Final thoughts